v-scornell/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 8. The call should establish and you should hear a Microsoft support virtual agent.

-9. While in the call, press the three dots in the top right of the Teams client and select call health.
+9. While in the call, press the three dots in the top right of the Teams client, select settings and select call health.

 10. You will see a right-hand menu with the network and audio performance.